Prep boys' golf: CF captures MVC Supermeet

-CEDAR FALLS -- Host Cedar Falls posted a decisive victory at the Missississippi Valley Conference boys' golf supermeet Thursday at Pheasant Ridge Gofl Course.
+CEDAR FALLS — Host Cedar Falls posted a decisive victory at the Mississippi Valley Conference boys’ golf supermeet Thursday at Pheasant Ridge Golf Course.

 Four Tigers shot 74 or better and Cedar Falls finished at 295 for a 23-stroke win over Linn-Mar in the first event for the revamped MVC, which has added Iowa City Liberty and Western Dubuque this season.